squaresausage/Open-Source-PC110/README.md

 Flash dump of M38224M6HP and M38813E4HP.

-Schematic for the motherboard, PSU module, internal modem, and Docking Station.
+Schematic for the motherboard, PSU module, internal modem, Docking Station, 16MB RAM module, and the keyboard membrane.

 # How can you help?